-The word “barbecue” Has its origins in Haitian, The native Tiano people of Hispaniola referred to cooking over a flame: “barbacoa” which later become known as “barbecue.”
+Who knew the word “barbecue” Has its origins in the Haitian language?, The native Tiano people of Hispaniola referred to cooking over a open flame: “barbacoa” which later become known as “barbecue.”

 The Arawak people, who also lived in the nearby Carribbean Islands, called this method of cooking: “boukan” which has since made it’s way into Haitian Creole that today is called” boukannen.”

-BBQ or the open flame is one of the oldest ways of cooking we know.
-Every culture does it.
+BBQ or the open flame and is one of the oldest ways of cooking we know almost every culture does it, the only real difference is in the ingredients and how they are used in the fire.

-The only real difference is in the ingredients and how they are used the fire. since we discovered fire and realised that caramelised cooked meat was easier to eat and tastier than raw meat, grilling over a flame has become one of our favourite ways to prepare food.
+since we discovered fire and realised that caramelised food and cooked meat was easier to eat and sometimes tastier than raw, roasting and grilling using a flame has become one of our favourite ways to cook.

 Maybe it is the smell of the ribs marinated in dandelion and burdock charring on the grill, or the beercan jerk chicken or just the amazing flavours that a chocolate rub adds to salmon steaks.

-But for me barbecues are a time when we can reconnect with family and friends, catch up, chill out and have a good time outside.
+But for me barbecues are a time when we can reconnect with friends, and family catch up, chill out and have a good time outside.

-Here are some of my top tips to keep your barbecue trouble free, don’t forget to check out my chocolate BBQ recipe ideas
+Here are some of my top tips to keep your barbecue stress and trouble free, don’t forget to check out my chocolate BBQ recipe ideas

 Mis-en place (Prepare in advance)